d-i-a-395/CMSC320-project/README.md

 ## Checkpoint 1

-For this project, we chose to analyze a [mushroom classification dataset](https://www.kaggle.com/datasets/uciml/mushroom-classification/data).
+For this project, we chose to analyze a [Video Game Sales Dataset](https://www.kaggle.com/datasets/gregorut/videogamesales).

 Motivations:
 * Allows us to help foragers avoid making lethal mistakes and recognize non-poisonous mushrooms